Joe Biden’s Dogs Have Told This Pet Psychic a Lot About Their Beloved Master, and His Future

 Champ says he needs memory foam bedding to ease problems with his joints.
 Major thinks he may have dental problems.
 Both dogs say Joe Biden’s troubles with Donald Trump are far from over, but that their master is calm and focused enough to steer America forward.

 The Biden White House has sprung its first leaks.
-But what can you do when the leakers are the president-elect’s beloved dogs, and they are communicating telepathically with a pet psychic in the English Midlands?
+But what can be done when the leakers are the president-elect’s beloved dogs, and they are communicating telepathically with a pet psychic in the English Midlands?

 It began when British daytime TV show This Morning provided Beth Lee-Crowther with pictures of Biden’s two German shepherds, Champ and Major.